-Using pages 23 & 24, Delaware Career Matrix: Matrix Key, answer the following questions:
+Using pages 24 and 25 in the Career Compass, Delaware Career Matrix, answer the following questions:

 1. How are the occupations in the Delaware Career Matrix organized?

-2. Name 3 pieces of information you can find in the matrix.
+2. Name 3 pieces of information you can find in the matrix.a.

 b.

 C.

-3. The Bureau of Labor Statistics has changed the method by which it classifies the amount of education and training needed to be qualified for an occupation.
-What are the three education and training classifications?
+3. The Bureau of Labor Statistics has recently changed the method by which it education and training needed to be qualified for an occupation.
+What are classifications?

+a.

-a. b.
+b.

 c.

 4. What do these abbreviations mean?

 a.
 STOJT

 b.
 APP

-c. > (more than) 5 years
+c. > 5 years

-5. How can you identify which basic skills are most important for an occupation?

-Refer to page 26, Architecture and Construction, to answer the following questions:
+Refer to page 27 in the Career Compass, Architecture and Construction, to answer the following questions:

 - 1. What is the SOC Code for Electricians?
-Why is it good to know this? - 2.
-How many Electricians are there expected to be in 2020? - 3.
-How many people were employed as Electricians in 2010? - 4.
-What was the 2010 mean entry wage? - 5.
-What education, work experience, and on-the-job-training are needed to become an Electrician? - 6.
-Which Basic Worker Skills are most needed by Electricians?
+Why is it good to know what a SOC Code is? - 2.
+How many Electricians are there expected to be in 2022? - 3.
+How many people were employed as Electricians in 2012? - 4.
+What was the 2014 mean wage?

-Refer to page 27, Arts, Audiovisual Technology & Communications, to answer the following questions:
+Refer to page 28 in the Career Compass, Arts, Audiovisual Technology & Communications, to answer the following questions:

-- 7. What education, work experience, and training do Editors need? - 8.
-How many people were employed in Delaware as Editors in 2010? - 9.
-What was the mean entry wage in 2010? - 10.
+- 6. What education, work experience, and training do Editors need? - 7.
+How many people were employed in Delaware as Editors in 2012? - 8.
+What was the mean wage in 2014? - 9.
 What does Holland (interest) code AEC stand for?
-Why is it important to know this? - 11.
-What is the SOC code for Editors? - 12.
-Which basic skills are not very important to any of the occupations listed in this cluster?
+Why is it important to know this? - 10.
+What is the SOC code for Editors?

-Refer to page 30 to answer the following questions about Finance:
+Refer to page 31 in the Career Compass to answer the following questions about Finance:

-- 13. If you have a Holland Code that includes and and , then Finance might be a good match for you.
+- 11. If you have a Holland Code that includes \\\\\\ and \\\\\ , then Finance might be a good match for you.
 Does this make sense to you?
-Why or why not? - 14.
-Approximately how many total openings due to growth are expected for Credit Analysts between 2010-2020? - 15.
-What was the 2010 mean entry wage for Credit Analysts? - 16.
+Why or why not? - 12.
+Approximately how many total openings due to growth are expected for Credit Analysts between 2012-2022? - 13.
+What was the 2014 mean wage for Credit Analysts? - 14.
 What education is needed for this job?
-Is any work experience or on-the-job training needed? - 17.
-Name two career pathways in Finance.
+Is any work experience or on-the-job training needed? - 15.
+Which is the highest-paying occupation in Finance?

-Refer to page 34 to answer the f ollowing questions about Human Services: ~ 9
+Refer to page 35 in the Career Compass to answer the following questions about Human Services:

-- 18. Which occupation had the most estimated Delaware employment in 2010?
-19. Which occupation requires a Doctoral or professional degree?
-20. Which occupation earned the highest 2010 mean entry wage?
-21. Where can you find a description of what each of these occupations does?
+- 16. Which occupation had the most estimated Delaware employment in 2012? - 17.
+Which occupation requires a Doctoral or professional degree? - 18.
+Which occupation earned the highest 2014 mean wage? - 19.
+Where can you find a description of what each of these occupations does?

 Choose any one of the 16 Career Clusters to learn more about.

-22. Which Career Cluster did you choose?
-Why?
-23. Name the occupation in this cluster that interests you the most.
+- 20. Which Career Cluster did you choose?
+Why? - 21.
+Name the occupation in this cluster that interests you the most.
 Why does it interest you?
 List some things that you know (or think you know) about this occupation.
 How have you learned these things?
 From family?
 From friends?
 From observing someone in the occupation?
 From research?
 From television?
 Which resource do you think will provide you the most accurate information?
 Why?

-24. List three things you know about this occupation by looking at the career matrix or ONET OnLine.
-1. 2.
-3. - 25.
-Is your Holland Code (Interest Code) a good match for the occupation you chose?
+- 22. List three things you know about this occupation by looking at the career matrix or O\NET OnLine.

+- 1.

+- 2.

+- 3.

+- 23. Is your Holland Code (Interest Code) a good match for the occupation you chose?
 Do you think you would be happy doing this work 5 days a week, or more?
 If yes, are you taking high school classes that are relevant to this type of work?
 Write down your thoughts and discuss them with your class, teacher, or counselor.

-Step #3: How Do I Decide?
+Step 3: How Do I Decide?